Faculty Development Committee

 - Only proposals from faculty who will return to the College for the following academic year will be considered.

-- Priority will be given to students who have not graduated prior to the start date of the summer research collaborative grant award.
+- Only under exceptional circumstances where all other meritorious proposals have been funded will students who have graduated prior to the state date of the summer research collaborative grant period be considered.

-- This program is available to only those teams that apply to the FDC.
+- This program is available only to those faculty and students who apply to the FDC.

-- Teams will be selected by the Associate Dean of the Faculty and the Program Coordinator following recommendation by the FDC.
+- Projects will be selected by the Associate Dean of the Faculty following recommendation by the FDC.

 - Other summer commitments that either the student or the faculty member may have must not interfere with the demands of this program.
 Please note that during the grant period students may not enroll in summer school since they are expected to commit to the project a minimum of 35 – 40 hours per week.
 The collaborative work schedule shall be the priority over all other commitments and will be determined in consultation with the faculty mentor.
 Students will not be supported to stay on campus beyond the grant period for which they have been funded.
 Faculty members are discouraged from teaching in summer school or participating in any other grant program during the grant period.

 - Applications need to specify the grant period.

-- Teams are expected to be present for the group sessions unless prior arrangements have been made with the Program Coordinator for the Faculty Student Summer Research Program when the awards are accepted.
+- Faculty-student teams are expected to be present for the group sessions unless prior arrangements have been made with the Program Coordinator for the Faculty Student Summer Research Program when the awards are accepted.
 Participating teams will be given a schedule of expected dates for session participation.

-- Teams may be asked to participate in programs where they can report on their work from the summer to the larger Skidmore community during the succeeding academic year.
+- Faculty-student partners on each project may be asked to participate in programs where they can report on their work from the summer to the larger Skidmore community during the succeeding academic year.

 - All materials and/or equipment purchased with the aid of grant funding become the property of Skidmore College when the funded project is completed.